n0shake/ABTransporter/README.md

 # ABTransporter

 Simple helper class for NSURLSession upload and data tasks.

 ### Features:

 1. Call WebServices using a single line of code
-2. Define callback methods.
-No need for checking delegate methods
+2. Handle callback easily through completion block
 3. Check response and time information easily

 Currently, the following commonly used settings have been set: